x-sheep/swift-property-based/README.md

 PropertyBased is a Swift 6 library that enables Property-Based Testing in `swift-testing`, similar to QuickCheck for Haskell or FsCheck for F# and C#.

 Property-Based Testing can be used as an alternative for (or in addition to) testing with hardcoded values.
-Run tests with random values, and easily switch to specific values when debugging a test failure.
+Run tests with composable random inputs, then easily switch to specific failing cases just by adding a single line.

 This project aims to support all platforms which can run Swift Testing, including platforms without [Foundation](https://developer.apple.com/documentation/foundation) support.